Macaroni and cheese with a bold flavor boost from salsa verde, fried into crunchy awesome, game-day party food. And surprisingly easy to make!

 Lastly, if making this recipe simply to enjoy a big plate of this Salsa Verde Macaroni and Cheese without making the balls, then reduce the butter and flour each to 2 Tbs.

-Get recipe inspiration here.
-And leave me a comment!
+Leave me a comment!
 Have you ever fried up mac and cheese?